Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 whereas extending to more protocol features will require the same amount of work either way.

-### Backwards compatibility issues with making it always on
+### Backward compatibility issues with making it always on

 1. Existing applications may not be calling `psa_crypto_init()` before using TLS, X.509 or PK.
 We can try to work around that by calling (the relevant